Multiphoton Spectroscopy of a Dynamical Axion Insulator

-\section{Derivation of axion response function}
+\subsection{Derivation of axion response function}

-Here we provide more detailed derivations of the results presented in the main work.
+Here we provide more detailed derivations of the results presented in the main work and some additional analysis.
 We begin by outlining the steps to excite the axion mode via two externally applied light beams, and arrive at the axion response function.
-To start, we show how the gauge field and axion equations of motion may be derived from the full axion modified electromagnetic Lagrangian
+To start, we show how the gauge field and axion equations of motion may be derived from the full axion-modified electrodynamic Lagrangian